-I find myself, over the last several days obsessively watching the new, looking for any information regarding the looming massive hurricane that is heading towards the Carolinas – or so the forecast says.
+I find myself, over the last several days, obsessively watching the news, looking for any information regarding the looming, massive hurricane that is heading towards the Carolinas – or so the forecast says.
 I fear for those who live on the Southeastern coast of the United States.
-I understand the anxiety they are experiencing as this seemingly unpredicatable hurricane approaches the coast, and the uncertaintly of which way this hurricane will finally go – will it make a sudden jump to the south, or will it bounce and make a jog to the north, or will it behave, and contune on the path predicted by the weather services.
+I understand the anxiety they are experiencing as this seemingly unpredicatable hurricane approaches the coast, and the uncertaintly of which way this hurricane will finally go – will it make a sudden jump to the south, or will it bounce and make a jog to the north, or will it behave, and continue on the path predicted by the weather services.
 Why am I am so worried about all of this – when I live way over on the West coast?

-Because, in 2004, when we moved to Jacksonville, Florida – we lived through three hurricanes, Hurricanes Charley, Frances and Ivan, and it was truly awful.
-We moved to Jacksonville in August of 2004, and almost immediately after settling in, the parade of hurricanes, began their march towards the state of Florida.
-The first one was Tropical Storm Bonnie which occured in the early part of August – it was just a tropical storm, and really just a precursor for the storms to come.
+Because, in 2004, when we moved to Jacksonville, Florida – we lived through three hurricanes; Hurricanes Charley, Frances and Ivan, and it was truly awful.
+We moved to Jacksonville in August of 2004, and almost immediately after settling in, the parade of hurricanes began their march towards the state of Florida.
+The first one was Bonnie, which occured in the early part of August – it was just a tropical storm, and really just a precursor for the storms to come.
 I don’t remember much of Tropical Storm Bonnie – there was rain and wind.
 At the time, I thought, Oh – that wasn’t such a big deal.
 But the hurricane that came behind it, Charley was a Category 4 and hit Punta Gorda and then travelled northward past Jacksonville.

 As the hurricane came closer, the streets emptied out.
 The skies, having been cloudy and grey for several days now, suddenly cleared, but off on the horizon, we could see what was coming.
 As night fell (why do hurricanes always seem to hit at night?) the clouds came in, and the skies took on a kind of greenish ombre quality.
 At the time, all I could think of, as we sat and waited, was about the Ancient Mariner, on his ship, with the suffocating stillness, and the oppressive, greyish, green skies.
 I remember at the time, we prepped the children on what to do if we became separated – we came up with a place, where we could all meet.
 I don’t think we had cell phones at that point – so we needed to designate a site, that the kids knew how to get to.
 We told them to stay there, until one of us arrived, and if we didn’t, to find a firefighter, or a policeman, or someone like that, and let them know, they didn’t know where their parents were.
 That’s a really hard thing for which to prepare your children.